GGLAB-KU/gglab-ku.github.io/_pages/about.md

 </div>

 Welcome to KU NLP group!
 We are a group of researchers working on natural language processing in the Department of Computer Science at Koc University.

+We are privileged to be led by our esteemed supervisor, [Prof. Gözde Gül Şahin](https://gozdesahin.github.io/), whose expertise and vision in the field of Natural Language Processing continues to guide and inspire our group's research efforts.